0451hthack/IMAX-Theater-Lookup-API/README.md

 * Author: Harrison Thacker
 * Email: harrison.johnson.thacker@gmail.com
 * Version Of Application: 1.0
-* Period Of Development: Jan - March 2025
+* Period Of Development: Jan - May 2025

 ## Overview
 Node.js API that retrieves data from all IMAX theaters around the world.
 Has endpoints to also add new theaters or even make edits to existing ones.